 If you and your doctor decide that contacts are for you, there are a number of options to choose from.

 Soft contact lenses.
 Majority of patients desire and wear this type of contacts.
 Soft contact lenses are thin, water loving polymer-plastic lenses that conform to the shape of your eye.
-Soft contacts contain between 25 percent and 79 percent water.
+Soft contacts contain between 25% and 79% water.
 Water provides wetness to the lenses, which makes them very comfortable and easy to adapt to.
 They're more flexible than rigid gas-permeable contacts and are more comfortable from the first wearing.
 These lenses have a shorter adaptation period and tend to stay in place better, making them a better choice for active lifestyles and sports.
 Often they are as effective in correcting some vision problems, including higher degrees of astigmatism, as are rigid lenses.
-They can be easily worn part –time and interchanged with spectacles.
+They can be easily worn part-time and interchanged with spectacles.
 Most soft contact lenses today are disposable.

 Rigid gas-permeable (RGP) lenses.
 These lenses are made of harder plastic materials that don't contain water.
 Although they're not as flexible as soft contacts, they allow oxygen to pass through to the cornea just like soft lenses.
 They may represent the only solution to provide a patient with excellent vision for certain conditions: such as very high astigmatism and distorted corneal shape caused by keratoconus or corneal irregularities or scars.
 RGP lenses become more comfortable for most people after a period of adaptation.
 RGP lenses are easy to insert and remove, and care for.
 The disadvantages of RGP lenses: they may dislodge off the center of your eye more easily, and may become very uncomfortable in windy conditions if a particle of sand or dust works its way under the lens.
 And, to achieve maximum comfort with RGPs, you have to wear them every day.
 If you don't wear your soft lenses for several days, they'll still be comfortable when you put them on a week later.
 If you don't wear your RGPs for a week, you'll probably need an adjustment period before they're comfortable again.
 In addition, RGP lenses have some molding effect on the cornea, which results in a changing prescription, so that interchanging them with spectacles may be more difficult.